Monday,

 So beautiful this fallen Eden would become,

-when Moses wandered back into the desert
+when the dove was drowned,when Moses wandered back into the desert

 lost forever in the Sinai.
 That's his just dessert.